- Destination: The green heart, rivers country, across the Netherlands

 After waking up you may spend some time in Nijmegen, maybe have a coffee next to the river somewhere or do some shopping in the old town center or visit one of the museums of Nijmegen, but then it is the end of the tour, and it is time to head home or to your next destination.

 The trek can be extended in many different places.
 You can start relaxed with a beach day in Scheveningen.
 You may take an extra day to look around in towns like Delft, Rotterdam or Nijmegen, where there is plenty to do.
-You may take an extra day in Schoonhoven and rent a bicycle to tour through the green heart, or stop in Leerdam, after the longest walk of the tour and visit the national Glass blowers museum.
+You may take an extra day in Schoonhoven and rent a bicycle to tour through the Green Heart or visit the Enesco site The windmills of Kinderdijk, or stop in Leerdam, after the longest walk of the tour and visit the national Glass blowers museum.
 In Wijk bij Duurstede you may take a boat tour on one of the many rivers, or take the bus to the old town of Utrecht.
 From Wageningen you may visit the nearby zoo with its famous panda’s.
 In short there are many options to do on an extension day, but a day of doing nothing may be very attractive as well… We can give you advise on your extensions as well.

 |Wijk bij Duurstede